ysoftwareab/yplatform/doc/aws-iam.md

   * assume a role in the CLI

-## How to support support-firecloud's aws-iam-bootstrap
+## How to support yplatform's aws-iam-bootstrap

 If you own a repository that version controls the `infra` stack (with roles and policies), you may want to support [`aws-iam-bootstrap`](../bin/aws-iam-bootstrap),